 All directors of the Company are elected annually.
-At this meeting, eleven directors are to be elected to serve for one year or until their successors are elected and qualified.
-The Company's nominees for these directorships are identified below, all of whom are currently serving in that capacity.
+At this meeting, nine directors are to be elected to serve for one year or until their successors a elected and qualified.
+The Company's nomines for these directorships are identified below, all but one of whom are currently serving in that capacity.